 While living in New York City, JOHN ALEC BRIGGS wrote and performed three solo cabaret shows, Six Degrees from Mercer, Six More Degrees from Mercer and Six Degrees from Arlen, all celebrating The Great American Songbook, which were seen in New York as well as on various cruise ships around the world.
 All three of his shows were selected as “must see shows of the week” by Time Out New York.

-Mr. Briggs also earned a Master of Architecture degree from Tulane University.
-His master’s thesis, The Theatre and the City, was completed in residence in Venice, Italy and explored building a modern addition to that city’s historic La Fenice opera house.
-He is a member of Tau Sigma Delta, architecture’s honor society and is an Associate in the American Institute of Architects.
+Mr. Briggs holds a Bachelor of Music in Vocal Performance from Ouachita Baptist University where he studied voice with Mary Worthen, piano with William Trantham, and organ with Russell Hodges.
+He attended graduate school at Louisiana State University where he studied voice with Martina Arroyo, Robert Grayson, and Sandra Kungle, and organ with Herndon Spillman.
+He is currently completing graduate studies in Voice Pedagogy at Westminster Choir College.
+Mr. Briggs also holds a Master of Architecture from Tulane University.
+His architectural thesis, The Theatre and the City, was completed in residence in Venice, Italy and explored building a modern addition to that city’s historic La Fenice opera house.
+He is a member of Tau Sigma Delta, architecture’s honor society, and is an Associate in the American Institute of Architects.